Are You Ready for Your Summer Baby?

-Are you bringing home your baby smack-dab in the middle of the summer heat?
-Odds are you’re spending the last weeks of your pregnancy sitting in front of a blasting AC unit and wishing you were floating constantly in a cool pool.
+Are you going to bring home your baby smack-dab in the middle of the summer heat?
+Odds are you’ll be spending the last weeks of your pregnancy sitting in front of a blasting AC unit and wishing you were floating constantly in a cool pool.

 There are actually perks to having a baby during the summer (like no real respiratory worries!) — but you’ve got to be prepared for the high temps.
-So here are ways for you and your newborn to beat the heat during the dog days of summer:
+So, here are 6 ways for you and your newborn to beat the heat during the dog days of summer:

 1. DRINK LOTS OF H2O!